• Home

 7. Gamification

-The financial industry in 2024 will undergo a profound transformation by integrating gamification principles.
+The financial industry in 2025 will undergo a profound transformation by integrating gamification principles.
 As per Mordor Intelligence, projections indicate that the gamification market is poised for a remarkable 350% expansion by the conclusion of 2026 when compared to data from 2020.

 Beyond traditional banking, gamification becomes a core strategy for engaging users, enhancing financial literacy, and promoting responsible financial behaviors.

 In this landscape, financial apps and platforms leverage gamified elements to make financial management more intuitive and enjoyable.
 Users are encouraged to set and achieve financial goals through interactive challenges and rewards systems.
 Saving, investing, and budgeting become engaging activities rather than burdensome tasks.
+Education also takes center stage in the gamified fintech world of 2025.

 In this connected world, IoT devices play a pivotal role in simplifying everyday financial transactions.
 Smart wearables, such as watches and rings, facilitate contactless payments.
 Thus, such devices eliminate the need for physical cards or smartphones.